 Ask for a diagnostic service

-If the technician you’re communicating with doesn’t know the extent of your vehicle’s problems and unable to give you an accurate estimate, at very least ask for a diagnostic estimate.
+If the technician you’re communicating with doesn’t know the extent of your vehicle’s problems.
+And they are unable to give you an accurate estimate – ask for a diagnostic estimate.
 Some mechanics will offer this service for free.
 It’s always worth asking!
-When possible, find out if the mechanic can give you a “worst case scenario” estimate so you’ll at least have an idea of the extent of the financial bill if things don’t go as smoothly as you’re hoping they will.
+When possible, find out if the mechanic can give you a “worst case scenario” estimate.
+This gives you an idea of the extent of the financial bill if things don’t go as smoothly.

 Get a written price estimate

-This is a no-brainer – at least it should be – but you’d be surprised at how many people automatically assume that the charges for a repair job won’t be too high to handle.
-Even if you’re only taking your car in for a routine oil change and the prices are posted on the wall for everyone to see, get the cost in writing and take a copy for yourself.
+Getting a written price estimate is a no-brainer.
+You’d be surprised at how many people automatically assume charges for repair will not be too high to handle.
 After a diagnosis, the mechanic will likely be able to tell you the cost to expect.

 Don’t give the mechanic free rein

 Don’t authorize the mechanic to perform any additional work without getting your approval first.
-Far too many people take the “whatever it takes to fix it” approach and wind up having to fork over hundreds of dollars for something they thought would only run them a few twenties.
-Make it clear that you want to know the cost of everything ahead of time and make yourself available to answer the mechanic’s call if and when it comes.
+Far too many people take the “whatever it takes to fix it” approach.
+This results in having to fork over hundreds of dollars for something you thought would only run dollars.
+Make it clear that you want to know the cost of everything ahead of time and prior to any repair.
+Make yourself available to answer the mechanic’s call if and when it comes.

 If you just moved into a new town and having trouble locating a mechanic, give Openbay a try.
 Openbay is an online marketplace for car repair and service.
-Within seconds, Openbay delivers a curated list of shops nearby, along with pricing for the service you are in need of and customer rating and reviews.
+Within seconds, Openbay delivers upfront pricing from a curated list of shops nearby.